 The easiest way to understand passive versus active fire systems is: Passive fire systems contain/control a fire.
 Active systems are engaged to stop a fire.
 Along with active fire suppression systems and sprinklers (primarily required for commercial and apartment buildings), fire proof doors are an essential element in a passive fire system.
 Fire resistant doors help minimize damage to other parts of the structure, but more importantly they save lives by not only providing ample time for people to escape the fire itself but also aiding safe escape routes by minimizing smoke inhalation and poor visibility.

-According to 2018 fire data, nearly 3,000 civilian lives were lost in the US, costing just under $26 billion dollars in property loss and damages.
-If that seems like a lot, Protogetic considers that number exactly 3,000 too many.
+Protogetic considers that number exactly 3,000 too many.
 The modern day challenge when it comes to fire prevention is similar to Crisis Architecture, the study of how building design can help protect people facing active shooters.
-Modern building design often helps killers murder people more efficiently and quickly.
+Modern building design often helps killers shoot people more efficiently and quickly.
 Similarly, modern households actually help fires spread faster due to the prevalence of combustible synthetic materials in the home.